-Islands, Indonesia) in April 1815, is among the most powerful of its kind recorded, classified at an intensity of 7 in terms of Volcanic Explosivity Index (VEI) (a relative measure of volcanic explosiveness, VEI is an open-ended scale that ranges from 0 to 8, where 8 represents the most colossal events in history.
+A great deal of literature has been devoted to analysis of the climatological and environmental effects of the Tambora eruption.
+The volcanic eruption of Tambora (Lesser Sunda islands, Indonesia) in April 1815 is among the most powerful of its kind recorded, classified at an intensity of 7 in terms of volcanic explosivity index (VEI) (a relative measure of volcanic explosiveness, VEI is an open-ended scale that ranges from 0 to 8, where 8 represents the most colossal events in history.
 It is based on the amount of volcanic material ejected and the altitude it reaches - see Newhall and Senf, 1982).
-During the Tambora eruption, around 60 Tg of SO2 were thrown into the stratosphere, where the SO2 oxidized to sulphate aerosols (Self et al., 2004; Kandlbauer and Sparks, 2014).
-The subsequent year of 1816 has been termed the "Year Without a Summer' (see e.g. Stommel and Stommel, 1983; Stothers, 1984; Harington, 1992; Vupputuri, 1992; Habegger, 1997; Oppenheimer, 2003; Bodenmann et al., 2011; Klingaman and Klingaman, 2013; Brugnara et al., 2015; Luterbacher and Pfister, 2015).
+During the Tambora eruption, around 60 Tg of $SO_2$ was thrown into the stratosphere, where the $SO_2$ oxidised to sulphate aerosols (Self et al., 2004; Kandlbauer and Sparks, 2014).
+The subsequent year of 1816 has been termed the "Year Without a Summer" (see e.g. Stommel and Stommel, 1983; Stothers, 1984; Harington, 1992; Vupputuri, 1992; Habegger, 1997; Oppenheimer, 2003; Bodenmann et al., 2011; Klingaman and Klingaman, 2013; Brugnara et al., 2015; Luterbacher and Pfister, 2015).
 Kužić (2007) investigated the effects in Croatia of an unidentified eruption in 1809 and the 1815 Tambora event.
 Trigo et al. (2009) studied Tambora impacts in Iberia using both documentary and instrumental data.
-Lee and MacKenzie (2010), referring to a farming diary from north-west England that held weather entries for 1815- 1829, found significant climate anomalies for the two years following the Tambora eruption.
-Auchmann et al. (2012) paid particular attention to the weather and climate of the 1816 summer for Geneva (Switzerland).
+Lee and MacKenzie (2010), referring to a farming diary from north-west England that held weather entries for 1815-1829, found significant climate anomalies for the 2 years following the Tambora eruption.
+Auchmann et al. (2012) paid particular attention to the weather and climate of the 1816 summer for Geneva, Switzerland.
 Cole-Dai et al. (2009) held Tambora, with a further unidentified tropical eruption in 1809, responsible for the bitter 1810-1819 period, probably the coldest decade of the last 500 years or longer.
-However, Guevara-Murua et al. (2014) attributed the unidentified 1809 eruption to late November/early December 1808, as the second most explosive sulphur-dioxide-rich volcanic eruption for the last two centuries.
-Büntgen et al. (2015) identified the 1810s as coolest summer decade for the last three centuries in central Europe, basing this conclusion on tree-rings from 565 samples of Swiss stone pine (Pinus cembra) from high-elevation sites in the Slovak Tatra Mountains and the Austrian Alps.
+However, Guevara-Murua et al. (2014) attributed the unidentified 1809 eruption to late November/early December 1808, as the second most explosive sulphur-dioxide-rich volcanic eruption for the last 2 centuries.
+Büntgen et al. (2015) identified the 1810s as coolest summer decade for the last 3 centuries in central Europe, basing this conclusion on treerings from 565 samples of Swiss stone pine (Pinus cembra) from high-elevation sites in the Slovak Tatra Mountains and the Austrian Alps.
 Briffa and Jones (1992) classified just the summer of 1816 as extreme in that particular decade in Europe.
-This was also clearly demonstrated in summer temperature responses over the whole of Europe for the three post-Tambora years by Luterbacher et al. (2016; see SOM Figure S15).
+This was also clearly demonstrated in summer temperature responses over the whole of Europe for the three post-Tambora years by Luterbacher et al. (2016; see SOM Fig. S15).